CNS-OIST/NeuroMaC/doc/source/docu.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Statements in this block define how the total volume should be decomposed \
-into smaller blocks, whcih are subsequently parallelized by NeuroMaC.
+into smaller blocks, which are subsequently parallelized by NeuroMaC.

 .. note:: Currently, the volume decomposition is limited to rectangular \
    slicing of the volume.